 - 600 grams butternut squash (about one small butternut squash)

-- 3 tbsp brown sugar Swerve (or your favorite brown sugar replacement)
+- 3 tablespoon brown sugar Swerve (or your favorite brown sugar replacement)

 - Preheat your oven to 425°F. Cut the squash in half lengthwise, and scoop out the seeds.
 Poke holes in the squash with a fork.
 Place on a parchment lined baking sheet.